 OCD keeps people from living the life they want to live.
 People with OCD avoid situations that seem to prompt anxiety or do compulsive behaviors (or mental rituals) to lessen anxiety.
 The more a person engages in these rituals and/or avoids situations that make them anxious, the more they lose confidence and their natural ability to know when situations and thoughts don’t present real danger; they live in a cycle of fear and avoidance (and sometimes ritualizing).
 Over time, life becomes smaller, less enjoyable, and the person may feel sad or depressed.

 The right treatment can help a person get back to living the life they want to live.
 Decades of research has identified the most effective treatment for OCD.
 It is a specific type of cognitive behavioral therapy (CBT) called Exposure and Response Prevention (ERP).
 During ERP, a trained therapist helps a person understand and then change thoughts, feelings, and behaviors to achieve therapeutic goals.
 Compared to some other forms of psychological treatment that might be more confined to talking in the therapy room, it is an “active” treatment.
 People who engage in ERP complete “homework” tasks designed to apply what they learn in the therapy office to their lives, where real change happens.
 Research suggests that people who actively participate in ERP experience reductions in anxiety, situational avoidance, compulsive behavior, depressive symptoms, and improvements in overall quality of life.
-I have specialized training in use of ERP from the International OCD Foundation/Behavioral Therapies Training Institute to help people overcome OCD; contact me to discuss whether this treatment is right for you.
+I have specialized training in use of ERP from the International OCD Foundation/Behavioral Therapies Training Institute to help people overcome OCD.
+I integrate mindfulness training with ERP to help clients learn to pay attention, on purpose, in the current moment, non-judgmentally in order to cultivate the mindful awareness necessary to recognize when they have choice points to engage in rituals and or follow the demands of urges.
+Please contact me to discuss whether this treatment is right for you.
 If this is an appropriate treatment for you, we will discuss various options.
 For example, some of my clients greatly benefit from an intensive approach that we build together, factoring in their availability and resources.
 In these cases, I offer multiple sessions per week and greater collaboration with medical professionals to “fast track” recovery.
 More specifically, clients may come for 2 hour daily sessions for several weeks or 2 hour sessions a couple of times per week for several months.
 In these cases, home visits can be very helpful for me to understand the client’s particular challenges and goals.